 Fire history mapping prior to 2000 was often not undertaken or consisted of approximate desktop estimates.
-As such past fire history data may be incomplete.
+Past fire history data may therefore be incomplete.

 Field validation of fire history data has been carried out in order to increase the reliability of data.
 Spatial accuracy for existing data was found to be low, particularly for older fires.